Table of Contents

 The trade-off is the lack of a rear taillight, meaning you will definitely need to purchase additional lights if you plan to ride at night.
 As always, proceed with caution when planning night rides and always ensure you have enough visibility.

-As stated earlier, the air filled (pneumatic) tyres take on the dual responsibility of providing suspension and balancing the weight of the Gotrax XR Ultra.
+The air filled (pneumatic) tyres take on the dual responsibility of providing suspension and balancing the weight of the Gotrax XR Ultra.
 At 8.5 inches, the tyres are wider than you might expect and cushion bumps and cracks on flat roads very well.

 There is a debate in the electric scooter community about the pros and cons of air filled tyres vs. airless (solid) tyres, and one of the noted cons of air filled is the tendency toward punctures.
 However, it has been widely reported that the tyres on the Gotrax XR Ultra stand up to wear and tear and perform far better than the tyres of direct competitors (the Xiaomi M365 for example).